 Chris Brown told to return to rehab for 2 months

-On Friday, Superior Court Judge James Brandlin scheduled Brown’s next hearing for April 23.
-That would come after what’s expected to be a brief assault trial in Washington, D.C., earlier that month.
+The judge on Friday scheduled Brown’s next hearing for April 23.
+That would come after what’s expected to be a brief assault trial in Washington earlier that month.

-But Brown’s attorneys have asked the judge to await the outcome of the Washington, D.C., case before hearing evidence on whether Brown should go to jail.
+Brown’s attorneys have asked the judge to await the outcome of the Washington case before hearing evidence on whether Brown should go to jail.